A - Z Recycling and Waste Guide

 Antifreeze/Coolant

-Coolant from vehicles (antifreeze) is considered hazardous waste and should be taken to a hazardous waste collection.
+Coolant from vehicles (antifreeze) is considered hazardous waste and should be taken to the HHW Depot.
 Some local service stations accept antifreeze.
 Give yours a call.

-Ammunition cannot be brought to a hazardous waste collection.
+Ammunition cannot be brought to a HHW Depot.
 If the ammo is in useable condition, your police department or a gun shop may be able to use it.
 If the ammo is old, wet, or corroded, ask your police department about proper disposal.

 Animals See “Dead Animals”